-While - this is a looping construct.
+While

+This is a looping construct which may be more familiar to those who are not Lisp programmers.
 It takes an arbitrary number of parameters.
 The first parameter specifies the test condition, and the rest specify the body of the loop.
 The test is evaluated and if it returns anything other than nil all of the forms in the body are executed in order.
 This is repeated until the test returns nil.
 Thus, while the test is true (non-nil) the body is executed.